emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

  next login.
 ```

-To perform administrative tasks when logged as a regular user, the "`su`" command needs to be used to switch to the "_root_" account (Solaris does not provide the "`sudo`" command):
+To perform administrative tasks when logged as a regular user, the `"su"` command needs to be used to switch to the "_root_" account (Solaris does not provide the `"sudo"` command):

 ```
 -bash-3.2$ su -